 The Relayed Frame field is 1 bit in length and indicates that the current TXOP is shared with the Relay STA using the TXOP sharing procedures for relays described in 9.48.3 (Procedures of TXOP sharing for relay operation). (#119)

-The Ack Policy field is 1 bit in length and identifies the acknowledgement policy that is followed upon the delivery of the MPDU, as defined in Table 8-301c (Ack Policy field in the FC field for Short frames).
+The Ack Policy field is 1 bit in length and identifies the acknowledgement policy that is followed upon the delivery of the MPDU, as defined in Table 8-301c (Ack Policy field in the Frame Control field for Short frames).